yapweijun1996/CSV-Agent/README.md

 - **Save-as & dependency graph** – Every plan item may declare `save_as`.
 The executor assigns `_stepN` when missing (and logs `[guard] auto save_as=_stepN`), caches `{ result, status, error }`, and exposes them to later steps via `$tool.<save_as>.<path>` placeholders.
 Missing refs immediately raise `[guard] missing ref ...` and stop the plan.
 - **Placeholder hydration** – Replies can now mix legacy `{{tool_result.local}}` tokens (last tool result) with scoped placeholders like `{{tool.schedule.result.balance}}`.
 The hydrator walks nested paths and falls back to `unavailable` so user-facing text always reflects actual data.
 - **Telemetry** – Each tool run writes to `turn.toolRuns[]`, the thinking log (start/done/error/duration/logs), Tool Details, and the Next Step list in lockstep.
 Timeline rows cap previews to ~2 KB to keep the UI responsive even when sandbox code returns arrays.
+- **Result normalization** – After every successful tool run we clone the payload, hoist any `result.*` properties onto the top level, _and_ always expose a `.result` snapshot (even if the tool returned a flat object) so `{{tool_result.local}}`, `{{tool_result.result.local}}`, and `{{tool.someStep.result.balance}}` all hydrate consistently.
 - **Failure handling** – Any error (bad args, forbidden API, timeout) halts the plan, stamps the remaining steps as `Skipped`, reuses the fallback placeholder value (`unavailable`), and leaves Tool Details expanded on the point-of-failure entry for quick debugging.

 ## UI / UX Notes

 - **Assistant resizer** – Accessible drag/keyboard resizing between main content and assistant sidebar with live logging (`[layout] ...`).
 Width is clamped between 280–640px.
 - **Turn Summary Bar** – Every assistant reply begins with a single-line bar that shows the inferred intent (with icon), plan status (Planned/Executed/Failed badge), aggregate tool usage (`js.run_sandbox ×2`), total tool duration, and the local timestamp.
 The whole bar is a button (Enter/Space friendly) that toggles the Thinking Log + Tool Details panes in sync so users can jump between “skim view” and “full telemetry” without hunting for separate controls.
+- **Agent Insights toggle** – The sidebar telemetry (Thinking Log, Next Step board, Tool Details) now nests under a collapsible “Agent Insights” header (collapsed by default, state persisted via `localStorage`) so operators can click “Show details” only when they need the extra context, keeping the chat stream roomy by default.
+- **Progress HUD** – A new execution panel (managed by `ui/progressHud.js`) sits above the chat log, announcing the current status (“Listening”/“Executing step”/“Plan complete”), tracking how many steps finished, and rendering an active-tool pill plus a live progress bar so PMs can glance at sequencing without opening Tool Details.
+- **Chat + composer polish** – Assistant/user bubbles now use elevated cards, tool result chips, and improved typography, while the composer adopts a glassmorphic tray with focus shadows so the whole agent reads like a modern cockpit instead of a stack of raw `<div>`s.
+- **Clear Memory control** – The header now includes a “Clear Memory” button that wipes the IndexedDB store and logs `[log] Conversation memory cleared…`, giving users a quick way to reset context if the agent drifts.
 - **Timeline = Thinking Log** – The `<ul>` in the sidebar doubles as a chronological trace of LLM reasoning plus system/tool events, so observers can audit decisions without checking devtools.
 The log header now has a Hide/Show toggle so users can collapse the trace when they only care about the final answer.
 - **Next Step card** – Shows the current `tool_plan` summary, spinner while executing, and final status (“Executed” / “Failed” / “Unsupported” / “No tool needed”).
 This mirrors the update_plan approach described in `context.md`.
 - **Tool Details drawer** – Each tool execution populates a collapsible panel with its metadata.
 For `js.run_sandbox` runs we render the exact code, args payload, timeout, logs, result, and guard notes so users can inspect what ran without opening DevTools.